Who can share a channel?

 - Email the sender for clarification using the email address included in the request

-- Ask your members for more information about the request if they’re already working with the sender
+- Ask your members for more info about the request if they’re already working with the sender

 In the channel administration section of the Grid dashboard, org owners and admins can choose whether or not your organisation can receive channel requests from external organisations.